How big is PER? A FAQ.

 In the past 20 years or so, I know of six unsuccessful tenure cases in the field, or cases where someone left pretenure after getting strong advice not to seek it.
 Four of them were solo PER faculty, and at least three of them had substantial research funding.
 In four of the cases, it seems like tenure was denied because the department or the dean felt that the research area was inappropriate to the institution, though in two of the cases it's pretty clear that the researchers weren't performing at a tenurable level for any institution.
 I can't say very much about it because I don't want to "out" the researchers.

 It seems like the best possibility for success in a new group for PER is the same as for any group: hire several people, at least one of which should be senior; have clear expectations for success, both within the department and the university; have cognate groups in other fields already, or have good chances for starting them.
 If you do all of this, probably you will succeed.
 If you do some of it (and most places can't do all of it), you can still succeed.

 8. I have had several instances of people telling me "I was chatting about the use of (evidence-based pedagogical method) with my colleagues at (institution where it was pioneered), and they say the faculty and students there both hate it."
 This is perhaps more common than not for the PER community, but I think it would help to know the details in advance.
 How should I respond?

 I've heard this many times, and it's depressing every time.
 I think there are several forces at play here:

-A small counterpoint to this narrative: Kansas State reformed the calc-based class about 10-15 years ago, and it is still going strong.
+A small counterpoint to this narrative: Kansas State reformed the calc-based class in the late 1990s, and it is still going strong.
 As far as I know, everyone either likes it or doesn't mind it.
 There is talk about reforming some of the other intro classes to match.
 It seems like the biggest barrier to implementing it in another class is having enough rooms, not cranky faculty or students.